eunos-1128/QMEAN/doc/source/disco.rst

                         when any of the residues has a residue number / one letter that is inconsistent with the internal SEQRES.

+  .. method:: GetSeqres()

+    Getter for the SEQRES that has been set at initialization

   .. method:: GetDistCutoff()

     Getter for the *dist_cutoff* parameter you passed at the CalculateConstraints